Are healthcare and health insurance expensive in Freeport?

 - What should I pack when moving to Freeport?

-- What is life like in Freeport?
+- What are healthcare services like in Freeport?

 - What are medical services in Freeport like?